Charles Emmanuel II: Biography

 But he greatly improved commerce and wealth in the Duchy, developing the port of Nice and building a road through the Alps towards France.
 He also reformed the army, which until then was mostly composed of mercenaries: he formed instead five Piedmontese regiments and recreated cavalry, as well as introducing uniforms.
 He also restored fortifications.
-He constructed many beautiful buildings in Turin, for instance the Palazzo Reale.
+He constructed many beautiful buildings in Turin, for instance, the Palazzo Reale.

 He died on 12 June 1675, leaving his second wife as regent for his son.
 He is buried at Turin Cathedral.

+In 1672, the duke had allowed Hortense Mancini (1646-1699) to take refuge in Chambéry.
+She was fleeing from an unhappy marriage to Armand Charles de La Porte, 2nd Duke of La Meilleraye and needed protection.
+As a young man the duke had unsuccessfully sought her hand in marriage and it is possible that an affair began at this time.
+Goldsmith notes, "Charles-Emmanuel’s delight in hosting the runaway Duchess Mazarin quickly developed into an obsessive fascination once he became more closely acquainted with her.”

+However, her presence at court led to tension with supporters of the duchess Marie Jeanne Baptiste de Savoie.
+Goldsmith notes, "Members of the court who favored the Savoyard duchess, who found herself eclipsed in her husband’s attentions by the exotic Hortense, were quick to pick quarrels with Hortense and her circle."
+When the duke died, his wife became regent and made it clear that Hortense was not welcome in the kingdom any longer.
+She left Savoy in October 1675."

 Marriages and issue

 Charles Emmanuel first met Marie Jeanne of Savoy in 1659 and fell in love with her.
 However, his mother disagreed with the pairing, and encouraged him to marry Françoise Madeleine d'Orléans, daughter of his maternal uncle Gaston, Duke of Orléans, the younger brother of his mother Christine Marie.
-They were married 3 April 1663.
+They were married on 3 April 1663.
 The couple had no issue.
 His mother died at the end of 1663, and his first wife died at the start of 1664.
 This left him free to get married on 20 May 1665 to Marie Jeanne of Savoy.
 They had one son: